Honor 10, Honor 9N Discounts Among Other Offers in Flipkart's Honor Sale

-Honor and Flipkart are holding the Honor Days Sale from December 13 to December 16, featuring discounts on six smartphones from the Huawei sub-brand - ranging from entry-level to premium.
+Flipkart Honor Days Sale has made a return, where Huawei sub-brand Honor holds a sale on Flipkart.
+This time, the Honor Days Sale lasts from from December 13 to December 16, featuring discounts on six smartphones from the Huawei sub-brand - ranging from entry-level to premium.
 The Honor 10, Honor 9i, Honor 9 Lite, Honor 9N, Honor 7S, and Honor 7A will be available with price drops ranging from Rs.
 1,000 up to Rs.
 8,000.
 The two company's have held similar sales in the past, with the last Honor Days Sale held last month for the same 4-day period, from November 26 to November 29.

 Let's start off with the most expensive model, the Honor 10.
 Normally priced at Rs.
 32,999, the Honor flagship is priced at Rs.
 24,999 during the Flipkart Honor Days Sale - a discount of Rs.
 8,000.
 Next up, the Honor 9i, priced at Rs.
 14,999 regularly, is now priced at Rs.
 11,999 during the sale - a price drop of Rs.
 3,000.